sirisian/ecmascript-types/README.md

 The homogeneous counterpart of that, an array with named properties, is equally an ```interface X extends [].<E>``` as the tagged-template section writes ```TemplateStringsArray```; the intersection form is the general spelling when the positions differ.

 Layout follows the same rule as a class: a tuple of value types is itself a value type laid out contiguously, and a tuple containing a reference position is a reference type.
-Every tuple is an array, so the array-of-any type ```[]``` doubles as the bound of the tuple family: a type parameter written ```T extends []``` is satisfied by any tuple or array, which is the bound the [RegExp](regexp.md) and [binary packet](examples/binarypacket.md) documents use to accumulate element types.
+Every tuple is an array, so the array-of-any type ```[].<any>``` doubles as the bound of the tuple family: a type parameter written ```T extends [].<any>``` is satisfied by any tuple or array, which is the bound the [RegExp](regexp.md) and [binary packet](examples/binarypacket.md) documents use to accumulate element types.
+That bound was spelled ```[]``` in an earlier draft.
+It moved because the short form was never actually used for it — across this document, the other design documents and the 190-program challenge corpus, ```[]``` in bound position appeared zero times while ```[]``` meaning the *empty tuple* appeared about thirty, and the empty tuple had no spelling at all.
+The old reading also failed silently: ```[]``` was not an error, it was a different type, so a reader who wrote it expecting TypeScript's meaning got a program that compiled and meant something else.

 ### Array length Type And Operations